-slapd-shell(5) and slapd-perl(5)
+slapd-perl(5)

-11.10.
+11.9.
 Relay

 The primary purpose of this slapd(8) backend is to map a naming context defined in a database running in the same slapd(8) instance into a virtual naming context, with attributeType and objectClass manipulation, if required.
 It requires the rwm overlay.